ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 ### Create a draft pull request (different from a Pull Request)

 When you create your pull request, you also have the option to create a Draft pull request to show you'll be continuously making commits.
 Draft pull requests cannot be merged, and code owners won't be automatically requested to review them.
+(Note: When we checked, draft pull requests were only available on paid accounts.)

 **Pro tip:** If your commit is still a work in progress, add [WIP] to the front of your title when you create your Pull Request to let your teammates know the status of your work.
 When it's ready to merge, replace it with [MRG].